aprox2/webdriver-test/README.md

 ``npm show chromedriver version``
 5. From https://chromium.cypress.io/ install the browser that fits your version.
 Move the ``chrome-{%OS%}`` folder inside the project root.
 6. Change the config file (``wdio.conf.ts``) so the binary path of Chrome is pointing to the binary of the portable browser.
+(In a larger scale project, you would have your own config)
 <pre>
 capabilities: [{
     maxInstances: 5,